anoces/DAS/ASS-0.0.3-R/SystemArchitecture.md

 "yyMMddhhmmss-Millisecond-Random" Example :
 "260701135500-761-9A6X3E"
 - Do not anyfiles pass without "ASSRegistry.py".
+- Registry is the single source of truth.
 - "\Logs\..."
 This path for logs files only.
 - "\Payload\..."
 Analyze per one payload create payload or create used pattern name per hash or per one analyzer,